celery/celery/docs/userguide/workers.rst

 By default multiprocessing is used to perform concurrent execution of tasks, but you can also use :ref:`Eventlet <concurrency-eventlet>`.
-The number of worker processes/threads can be changed using the :option:`--concurrency` argument and defaults to the number of CPUs available on the machine.
+The number of worker processes/threads can be changed using the :option:`--concurrency <celery worker --concurrency>` argument and defaults to the number of CPUs available on the machine.

 .. admonition:: Number of processes (multiprocessing/prefork pool)